-Many teachers are tasked with the challenge of teaching English grammar usage possessives to students worldwide.
+Many teachers are tasked with the challenge of teaching the usage of English grammar possessives to students worldwide.
 The fundamental key to these lessons is in how the teacher illustrates the lesson.
-English grammar usage possessives are governed by a set a rules much like any other grammar lesson.
-You students will be able to recognize English grammar usage possessives by the apostrophe that is used with singular possessive nouns and pronouns.
+Possessives in English grammar are governed by a set a rules much like any other grammar lesson.
+You students will be able to recognize possessives by the apostrophe that is used with singular possessive nouns and pronouns.

 There are at least thirteen rules that govern the use of possessives within the English language.
 Many of the rules are listed below.